-- workflowDir The path to the cache directory - workflowID The workflow ID for this invocation of the workflow open (job: toil.job.Job) \rightarrow Generator[None, None, None]
+- workflowID The workflow ID for this invocation of the workflow - config\work\dir The path to the work directory in the Toil Config.

+open (job: toil.job.Job) $\rightarrow$ Generator[None, None, None]

 Create the context manager around tasks prior and after a job has been run.